NBowlin/Unity_Coordinate_Mapping/README.md

 <img align="center" src="meta/coordinate_mapper_logo.png" >

-# Global Coordinate Mapper
+# Coordinate Mapper

-The Global Coordinate Mapper is a free, open source project for visualizing data sets across a globe in Unity.
+The Coordinate Mapper is a free, open source project for visualizing data sets across a globe in Unity.
 It gives you the flexibility to visualize data without having to set up custom models or adhere to specific json schemas, but the power to add any customization you need!

-Global Coordinate Mapper will do the spherical UV mapping for you, so no need for custom planet models or meshes.
+Coordinate Mapper will do the spherical UV mapping for you, so no need for custom planet models or meshes.

 ## Installation

-Please download and install Global Coordinate Mapper from the Unity Asset Store: {Add link once available}
+Please download and install Coordinate Mapper from the Unity Asset Store: {Add link once available}

 **Note:** This project uses [JSON.Net for Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).
 So please also import this asset into your project.